Setting up Portals

 Data Subject Rights:

-Under GDPR, the portal users have certain rights regarding their personal information.
-They can manually add a request from the data privacy section in the portal for the following rights:
+Under GDPR Compliance the portal users have certain rights towards their personal information.
+They can manually add a request from the data privacy section for the below mentioned rights within the portal:

 - Right to delete